sameer302/Supporting_Codes/Linux.md

     rm -r folder_name
     output -> a folder with given name will be deleted from the current directory

+## How to list the files present in any folder

+    ls components/hailo

+## How to display the content present in any text file

+    cat /boot/firmware/config.txt

+## How to edit the content present in any text file

+    nano /boot/firmware/config.txt

+## If any command needs permission then run that command with sudo prefix

 ## To know about CPU

     lscpu